PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

 To start running the demo please follow the instructions below:
 - With the ubuntu application manager start graphdb.
-- Make sure that the you have loaded the correct ttl file into graphdb with the name Project.
+- Make sure that you have loaded the correct ttl file into graphdb with the name Project.
 For the full instructions <b> Setup of database </b> part of the README in the ``server`` directory.
 - Open a terminal and navigate to the server directory.
  ``cd <path to repository>/server``
 - Run the server with the command: ```go run .``` if this works you should get the message ``server running``
 - Open a new terminal and navigate to the map_generation director and source the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
 - Start gazebo and rviz: ``roslaunch rosbot_description rosbot_rviz.launch``
-- Open a new terminal and and source again the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
+- Open a new terminal and source again the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
 - Start the amcl and path planning nodes:  ``roslaunch rosbot_navigation amcl_and_path.launch``
-- Open a new terminal and and source again the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
+- Open a new terminal and source again the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
 - Start the map delta script with the command: ``rosrun rosbot_navigation map_delta.pymap_delta.py --plot_delta True``
 - If you add an object to the gazebo environment you should see the map delta script detect this and update the map.
 - To display these changes in rviz restart the map server:
-- Open a new terminal and and source again the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
+- Open a new terminal and source again the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
 - Restart the map_server ``roslaunch rosbot_navigation map_launcher.launch``
 - Now the changes detected by the map delta script should be visible in rviz.